 Once you line up a project, the next step is one of the hardest: drafting your contractor team.
-This team will see the project through to completion, addressing each issue with ease and professionalism, resulting in a smooth process for all.
+This team sees the project through to completion, addressing each issue with professionalism, resulting in a smooth process.

 Here are some helpful tips to ensure that developers line up the right contractor team to efficiently turn the project within a reasonable time.